Toddses/capify-press/README.md

 Edit `database.yml` with your own details for each environment.
 Prefix is the table prefix WordPress will use for each environment.
 Do not include this file in any repo!

-Three environments will be created by default :
+Three environments will be created by default:

 ``` sh
 $ ls config/deploy